TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Box Sweep/BoxSweepSys.md

 <br /> Figure 3: Box Sweep Electrical Connections to Main controller
 <br />
 <br />
 This image shows the connections of the box sweep servo to the main controller.
+It is connected to a pulse width modualtion output pin on the main controller, as detailed in the main controller's system design datasheet.
 ## Analysis of Subsystem
 Constraint 1:
 <br />